You are here

 Fine Arts and Humanities

 I am currently an Associate Professor of Pharmaceutics and Bioengineering primarily in the Department of Biopharmaceutical Sciences of the College of Pharmacy.
 I’ve been a member of the UIC and the Graduate College since 2001 and am very dedicated to graduate education.
-I have mentored 4 PhD and 9 MS students with 6 current PhD students, including one MD/PhD and one PharmD/PhD candidates.
+I have mentored 4 PhD and 9 MS students in the past with 5 current PhD students, including one MD/PhD and one PharmD/PhD candidate.
 Several of these students have benefited from Graduate College Awards, including University Fellowships, Provost’s Award for Graduate Research, W.C. and May Preble Deiss Award for Biomedical Research, University of Illinois at Chicago Image of Research Competition, and UIC Outstanding Dissertation Award (co-advisor).
 My students have also received a number of external awards.
 I have served on NIH (F30, F31, and F32) and NSF (GRFP) fellowship review committees.
 I was the Director of the Biopharmaceutical Sciences Graduate Program for 5 years and am now the Director of Graduate Education for the College of Pharmacy.
 My research is highly interdisciplinary in nature bridging engineering, chemistry, biology, physics applying these disciplines to medical therapy.
-As a member of the graduate college executive committee, I will strive to support excellence in graduate education, with emphasis on excellence.
+As a member of the graduate college executive committee, I will strive to support excellence in graduate education.

 Awards Committee Candidates